SvetLuna-Lab/Cryogenic-Fuel-Tank-Design/src/README.md

 qualification, and have higher technical risk.

 This mirrors typical trade-offs in cryogenic tank design: mass vs technology readiness vs risk.

 Usage notes

 All scripts assume SI units (metres, kilograms, Pascals, Watts).

-The numbers are order-of-magnitude and intended for didactic purposes, not for detailed sizing.
+Numerical values are order-of-magnitude and meant for study and coursework, not for detailed sizing.

-For more serious work, each assumption (heat-leak density, stress limits, safety factors) should be backed by test data or standards.
+For serious design work, each assumption (heat-leak density, stress limits, safety factors) must be backed by standards and test data.

 You can extend this folder with: